cyle/realtime-game-test2/README.md

 - see where the server currently tracks your position as (wireframe ball)
 - movement is frame rate independent
 - client-side physics prediction for smoothness
+- client-side physics interpolation/prediction of other players' movements for smoothness
 - server tracks everyones' physics 10 times per second
 - server broadcasts updates about other players' movements 10 times per second max

 ## to do

-- client-side interpolation/prediction of other players' movements
-	- right now other players only move when you get an update from the server, causing jerky motion
 - refactor into object prototypes instead of a big mess of code